 – Fun for everyone including yourself

-All Clearwater River rafting trips use the best river gear available and are led by rafting professionals with outstanding guiding expertise and a vast knowledge of Wells Gray Provincial Park.
-Also available are our two-man mini rafts: highly maneuverable and comfortable.
-Great introduction and the ideal stepping-stone to a more advanced river running skill development.
+All Clearwater River rafting trips use brand new river gear for guests and are led by rafting professionals with outstanding guiding expertise and a vast knowledge of Wells Gray Provincial Park.

-We also cater to families and special events (birthdays, weddings, corporate team building and gatherings, family vacations, etc.)
+We also cater to families and special events (birthdays, weddings, gatherings, family vacations, etc.)

 THE MEET & GREET: You’re greeted and welcomed and then sign a standard waiver that outlines some of the risks and hazards associated with whitewater rafting.
 We walk together to the trip meeting location, located behind the building.